onematthewscott/testflight-codepath/readme.md

 ## Notes

-Attempted to reformat code to remove unneeded decimals from appearing.
+Attempted to reformat code to remove unnecessary decimals from appearing.

 ## License